iPlumb3r/EcosystemMapping/ReadMe.md

 Content
 -
-__Note 2__ : This GitHub repository is organized accorging this <a href="https://github.com/iPlumb3r/BizApp-Spec-Methodo/blob/master/Template/FolderHierarchy.md">Template for GitHub Folder Hierarchy</a>
+__Note__ : This GitHub repository is organized accorging this <a href="https://github.com/iPlumb3r/BizApp-Spec-Methodo/blob/master/Template/FolderHierarchy.md">Template for GitHub Folder Hierarchy</a>

 Licence